matthewbogdan/bogdanworks/content/post/Gulp-Setup-and-Common-Gulp-Tasks.md

 description: "Gulp Setup and Common Gulp Tasks"
 categories: [development]
 tags: [gulp]
-draft: true
+draft: false
 ---
-The benefit of using Gulp is to automate the creation and manage redundant tasks and workflows.
+The benefit of using [Gulp](https://gulpjs.com) is to automate the creation and manage redundant tasks and workflows.
 These tasks and workflows may include running a local server, minifying code, optimizing images, preprocessing CSS and more.
 I’m going to go through setting up a project with gulp and some common gulp tasks.

 ## Prerequisites and Assumptions
 * [Node and npm](https://nodejs.org/en/) is already installed in Mac environment
 * Assuming a project has an *src/* file folder with html, css and js files in it

-## Initalizing Gulp in a project Project
+## Initializing Gulp in a project Project
 Moving to my project folder named _gulpjs4_, a package.json can be created.
 A package.json file allows you to save all of the different modules and other properties about your project.
 To create a package.json file you can use a couple of commands:

 {{< highlight bash "" >}}npm init 	# Asks a number of initialization questions {{< / highlight >}}